jscruggs/metric_fu/README.md

       end
     end

-if you want metric_fu to actually run rcov itself (1.8 only), just add
+If you want metric_fu to actually run rcov itself (1.8 only), don't specify an external file to read from

-    MetricFu.run_rcov

 #### Rcov metrics with Ruby 1.8